wunderwuzzi23/blog/content/posts/2024/chatgpt-persistent-denial-of-service.md

 Malicious memory modifications remain until the user manually removes the attacker-created memories.

 OpenAI referred to this threat as a "model safety issue", but not a security issue.
-This blog will continue to demonstrate that this is a security issue through posts like this one and more to come.
+This blog will continue to demonstrate that this is a security issue through posts like this one.

 ## Prompt Injection Writing Malicious Memories